 This article will show you how to forecast revenue more accurately when your pricing model includes one or more usage-based components.

-This article will explain the challenges of forecasting revenue when all or part of your pricing model is usage-based pricing model and provide you with a method for doing that more accurately.
-But first, since SaaS pricing is pretty complex and definitions vary, we need to establish what we mean by “usage-based pricing” and “hybrid pricing”.
+This article will explain the challenges of forecasting revenue when all or part of your pricing model is usage-based pricing model and provide a method for doing that more accurately.

-To set the context for forecasting revenue with a usage-based pricing models, we’ll broadly define three main categories of SaaS pricing:
+To provide some context for our discussion of revenue forecasting with usage-based pricing models, we broadly define three main categories of SaaS pricing:

 • Subscription-based pricing: This type of pricing model, which has long been a mainstay in the SaaS industry, is based on a set monthly (or sometimes annual) fee that does not change over the course of the subscription.